jiang-yi-siphty/YiJiangProfile/JIANG Yi Resume.md

 Sweep is a free app that allows users to engage with the world around them in a completely new way.
 Whether the user is sitting at a bar, in a university lecture hall or waiting for a train, Sweep’s unique Geochat features allow users to unlock exclusive chats based on their location.

-**Key Tech:** Swift 4, ARKit, SceneKit, Git, Vuforia
+**Key Tech:** Swift 4, ARKit, SceneKit, Git, Vuforia, RxSwift

 Thred ([https://www.thred.im/](https://www.thred.im/)) is an ASX listed startup company.
 It is an innovative technology company specialising in augmented reality and location-based technologies.
 It created an instant messaging app Sweep, with AR and geolocation feature.

 **Duties and Responsibilities:**

-- Develop new features for Sweep
+- Develop new features for Sweep app by RxSwift
 - Managing the iOS develop team
 - Managing and organising app release in the AppStore